Matt Williams (third baseman): Cleveland Indians (1997)

-Williams was traded to Cleveland after the 1996 season in a six-player trade that worked out for both teams; the Giants received future NL MVP Jeff Kent in the deal.
+On November 13, 1996, Williams was traded to the Cleveland Indians along with a player to be named later (Trenidad Hubbard) in exchange for future NL MVP Jeff Kent, Julián Tavárez, José Vizcaíno and another player to be named later (Joe Roa).

-In 1997, while Williams' streak of three straight All-Star selections ended, he exceeded 30 HRs and 100 RBIs and won a Gold Glove and Silver Slugger, all for the first time since 1994.
-He also helped lead Cleveland to its second American League pennant in three years, although the Indians lost the World Series in seven games to the Florida Marlins.
-After his divorce from his first wife Tracie, Williams requested and received a trade to the Arizona Diamondbacks to be closer to his children.
+In 1997, while Williams' streak of three straight All-Star selections ended, he still managed to hit .263 with 32 home runs and 105 RBI in 151 games.
+He also won a Gold Glove and Silver Slugger Award for the first time since 1994.
+In the 1997 postseason, Williams hit .288 with three doubles, two home runs, 8 RBI and 13 walks, helping lead Cleveland to its second American League pennant in three years.
+The Indians ultimately lost the World Series in seven games to the Florida Marlins.

 Arizona Diamondbacks (1998–2003)

-Williams was an original member of the Arizona Diamondbacks from the club's inaugural season in 1998.
-He holds the Diamondbacks record for the most RBIs in one season with a total of 142 during 1999; the record has since been tied by Luis Gonzalez in 2001, but has never been exceeded.
+After his divorce from his first wife Tracie, Williams requested and was granted a trade to the Arizona Diamondbacks to be closer to his children.
+The trade sent Williams to Arizona in exchange for Travis Fryman, Tom Martin and cash considerations.
+Williams signed a five-year, $45 million extension with the Diamondbacks after the acquisition was completed.
+He was a member of the first Diamondbacks team during the club's inaugural season in 1998.
+He shares the Diamondbacks record for the most RBI in one season with a total of 142 during 1999; the record was tied by Luis Gonzalez in 2001, but has never been exceeded.

 Williams was a partial owner of the Diamondbacks, and carried the title of "Special Assistant to the General Partner".
 Williams occasionally also served as color commentator during Diamondbacks radio and television broadcasts, and also assisted in coaching and with player personnel matters.

-Williams was hired in November 2009 by the Diamondbacks to be the first base coach for 2010.
-Williams moved from first base coach to third base coach for the 2011 season, while working under first-year manager Kirk Gibson.

 Managerial career

 Washington Nationals (2014–2015)

 On October 31, 2013, the Washington Nationals announced that they had hired Williams to replace Davey Johnson as their manager for the 2014 season.
 Prior to the 2015 season, the Nationals exercised an option to extend Williams through the 2016 season.

-Williams managed the Nationals to a NL East division title and the playoffs, but lost the NLDS to the San Francisco Giants.
+Williams managed the Nationals to a 96–66 record and an NL East division title in his first season, but the team lost the NLDS to the San Francisco Giants.
 Williams was named the 2014 National League Manager of the Year.

-On October 5, 2015, the Nationals terminated Williams after a disappointing season where they were World Series favorites and failed to make the postseason.
+On October 5, 2015, the Nationals fired Williams after a disappointing season where they were World Series favorites and failed to make the postseason.
 He finished with a record of 179 wins and 145 losses.